WaqasE/Centrefy/README.md

-"# Centrefy"
+# Centrefy
+---
-"## In this I have implmented a custom Tab Navigator and improved the given UI"
+## In this I have implmented a custom Tab Navigator and improved the given UI